Our Staff

 she/they

 Mitch Chan is the Organizing Team Lead at Hamkae Center.
-Born in Flushing, New York, she is the daughter of Chinese-Malaysian immigrants.
-As being Asian is not a monolithic experience, Mitch seeks to celebrate the differences in our backgrounds and experiences so that we can uplift Asian voices, while ensuring that we fight and win the tangible changes that our communities need.
+Born in Flushing, New York, she is the daughter of low-income, working-class Chinese-Malaysian immigrants.
+As being Asian is not a monolithic experience, Mitch seeks to celebrate the differences in our backgrounds and experiences so that we can uplift Asian voices, while ensuring that we fight and win the tangible changes that our communities need, especially working-class Asian Americans.

 She has a strong background in community and labor organizing.
 Prior to joining Hamkae Center, Mitch was the Lead Organizer at ACE Collaborative and New Virginia Majority.
 She organized Asian community members around housing and COVID-19 justice in Arlington, Virginia.
 She was also a staunch union organizer with her own graduate student union (Graduate Employees’ Organization, AFT/IFT Local 6300, AFL-CIO) in Champaign, Illinois.